shantanubala/haptic-research-group/trunk/wireless_haptic_belt/code/firmware/README.txt

-Although the Arduino documentation indicates that *.c files in the sketch directory will be compiled separately into object files and then linked as necessary, the linking step appears to be broken in arduino-0015.
+Although the Arduino documentation indicates that *.c files in the sketch directory will be compiled separately into object files and then linked as necessary, this does not appear to work as advertised in arduino-0015.
 To work around this, a few C files shared by the ATtiny48 and the Funnel I/O had to be
-#included into main.cpp, to avoid linking errors.
+#included into main.cpp.